-The HCRA evaluates each complaint to determine the most appropriate action to address the specific concern and to support ongoing builder and vendor compliance.
+The HCRA evaluates each complaint to determine the most appropriate action to address the specific concern and to support ongoing compliance by licensed vendors and builders.

 The HCRA may determine that no action will be taken if the allegations contained in the complaint are not supported by the evidence and information obtained by the HCRA.